MohaamedBarakat/Ruby_on_rails-App/README.md

-# instabug_backend_challenge

-instabug_backend_challenge Application based on ruby on rails
+Application based on ruby on rails

 Make sure you are in the backend directory